 Getting a song contracted with a music publisher should not be difficult.
 If you're not experiencing much success with your songwriting, maybe it's time to use Play It Again Demos.

 If you're already using a service and your songs aren't getting signed pretty easily and regularly, it's definitely time to switch to Play It Again Demos, our track record is stellar.
 If you write a great song we will turn it into a great demo that makes A&R sit up and listen.

-When NFL teams are on long losing streaks loyalty means little, results are everything.
+When NFL teams are experiencing long losing streaks loyalty means little, results are everything.
 Tthey switch quarterbacks, draft new players and fire head coaches; whatever is necessary, Usually, it works. .
 Professionals in the NFL as well as in the music business know this and they expect to get the heave-ho when they aren't producing the desired outcome.

 The music business parallels the sports business in many ways.
 If you're talented enough to break into the big time in either profession, crazy big time money and fame await you.
 But no one has ever made it alone in either sports or music, no matter how talented.